 About CapOnAMap

-***SIGH*** What to say about CapOnAMap?
 CapOnAMap came into being way back in 2010.
 I was driving to Indiana for a wedding (Beth you’re one of the reasons for all of this) and I thought it would be fun to “take the scenic route” and see a few sites along the way.
-Specifically, the odd & unusual sites that have now become the main purpose of my travels.
-I pulled into a motel, threw down my Rand McNally Road Atlas (GPS was not nearly as good back then) and then threw my cap on top of it.
-Voilà!
-CapOnAMap was born!
+Specifically, the odd & unusual sites that have now become my passion and the main purpose of my travels.

 Let’s Get Personal! (and a bit of autobiographical history)